 truth, only to veer off the road into the weeds.
 Still, it gives

 us a guide for what's to come, by contrasting our own opinions

 with how dead on and badly off they were then.
 So you think you

 Top Topics of Today and Yesterday is written by the dynamic

 team of Norm and Vicky Morrison, miners of great stories from

 the past for the world of tomorrow.
 Their latest works include a

-poignant website about the common
+poignant website about the top travel site of all time,

-is on the heels of their world famous and award winning
+heels of their world famous and award winning